telliott99/MySwift/functions.rst

 As the code shows, we have two identifiers for each variable, one used in calling the function, and the other used inside the function.

-While the "external parameter" and the "internal parameter" identifiers can be different (above), they don't have to be.
-In that case, mark the arguments with "#"
+As we said, while the "external parameter" and the "internal parameter" identifiers can be different (above), they don't have to be.
+In that case, the arguments are marked with "#".
+Here is the example in the docs:

 .. sourcecode:: bash